 Looking ahead, it is imperative for policymakers and stakeholders to consider the potential future trends related to tornadoes and other extreme weather events.
 This includes evaluating land use policies and zoning regulations to ensure that developments are located in areas less prone to tornado activity.
 Additionally, investing in research and technology to improve tornado prediction and forecasting can better equip communities to respond effectively and minimize the impact of these weather phenomena.

-In conclusion, the recent tornado activity across seven states, from Texas to Ohio, raises important questions about climate change, disaster preparedness, and resilience-building.
+In conclusion, the recent tornado activity across seven states, from Texas to Ohio, raises important questions regarding climate change, disaster preparedness, and resilience-building.
 These tornadoes serve as a reminder of the need for proactive measures to mitigate the impact of extreme weather events and protect vulnerable communities.
 By investing in resilient infrastructure, comprehensive emergency response systems, and long-term recovery initiatives, we can better prepare ourselves for the potential future trends related to tornado activity and other climate-related challenges.

 References: